 We open with a simple image of a man mending a hole in his shoe using a cut off piece of rubber and a tube of glue.
 From there the story explodes into a broiling satire on race, identity, family, friendship, war, peace, sex, drugs but precious little rock and roll.

 Wayne Holloway is a writer/director currently working in advertising.
 He shot his first movie, Snakes and Mongoose in LA in 2013.
 His second movie The Canal, based on Lee Rourke’s prize winning novel, shoots in London this year.
 He is the author of short story collection Land of Hunger (Zero, 2015)

-Praise for Wayne Holloway
+Praise for Wayne Holloway and Bindlestiff

 Wayne Holloway delivers a clenched fist rammed hard into the flabby belly of what post-modern writing has become.

 At long last: A short-story collection packed with meaning.
 Land of Hunger is a socio-political odyssey that is both laugh-out-loud funny and deeply moving.
 Wayne Holloway is a much-needed breath of fresh air.